troiganto/autosave/README.md

 * AutoSave_tests: Project folder for unit-tests.
 Tests are written for Visual Studio's built-in test framework.
 * AutoSave Test Files: Contains a few files the unit tests use to check on AutoSave.
 * AutoSave Icons: Contains the ```*.ico``` files for AutoSave.
 They are provided as SVG files.
 This folder also contains a quick and dirty Python script that builds the correct ICO files.
 This script depends on Inkscape and ImageMagick.
-* Map: A mostly useless diagram showing the relations between the classes and namespaces used in AutoSave.
-It looks a lot like UML, but contains a lot less information.
-Only for viewing purposes.
+* Map: A diagram showing the relations between the most important classes and namespaces in AutoSave.
+It disregards the "utility" classes since these may be used by any class and including them in that map would make it even less readable than it already is.